selyunin/carnd_t1_p4/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The pipeline performs relatively well and robust on the project video.
+To make it more efficient, we can improve detecting lanes algorithm and probably drop processing of some frames.
+The method with a convolution did not perform well on the road images, but it is interested to explore this possibility further and tweaking convolution to detecting the lanes.
+Another possibility to explore, is to use wavelet transform on a binary images to detect the lane lines.